amir-motlagh/Project-01/README.md

 # Project-01

 This project consists of scripts to analyse crime offence occured in Victoria.
+Project 1 Documentation outlining analysis and presentation slides are attached.

 The following scripts file will answer the following questions:
   1. crime_by_lga.ipnyb